TransforMap/transformap-editor/app/lib/MMS_API.md

 }
 ```

-**Expected response**: The complete metadata definition of the media file.
+**Expected response**: The complete metadata definition of the media file, including the URL of the asset.

 ```json
 {